jina-ai/executors/README.md

 This is **NOT recommended** practice for **external developers** of Executors.
 We added this in order to ease local development for **internal developers**.

+This file, along with the `__init__.py`s in each of the folders, do not matter when using the Executors via the `jinahub://` syntax, [above](#jinahub).

-## CompoundExecutor
+## CompoundExecutors

 If you want to develop a `CompoundExecutor`-type Executor based on one of the classes provided in this package, you can either:

 - fork this repo and add it as a separate folder.
-Base on `jina hub new`, and then follow the design patterns we have established in [here](jinahub/indexers/searcher/compound).
+Start with `jina hub new`, and then follow the design patterns we have established in [here](jinahub/indexers/searcher/compound) and in the [docs](https://github.com/jina-ai/jina/blob/master/.github/2.0/cookbooks/Executor.md).
 - copy-paste the class you want to have a component of your `CompoundExecutor`, and add it as a class in your Executor's package